tooldigital/Gaussian-Splatting-For-Dummies/README.md

 ```
 ![envvar](https://raw.githubusercontent.com/tooldigital/Gaussian-Splatting-For-Dummies/main/github_images/cmd_2.png)

-## Prepare your data
+# Prepare your data
-We have created 2
+We have created 2 scripts to prepare your data.

+The easiest way to assemble data is taking frames from a video or using photos from your scene or object.